fowlmouth/nake/README.rst

 Changes
 =======

-This is stable version 1.8.
+This is development version 1.9.
 Read the changes log in the `changes.rst file
 <changes.rst>`_.